 We have had a very exciting year working towards our Eco-Schools Green Flag award.
 In March 2021 we held our first Eco Committee meeting on zoom, and have had regular meetings since, at both school sites.
 Our Eco Student Representatives voted for the name "World Warriors" and have done a great job of leading our school community on our journey towards a sustainable lifestyle.

-Our World Warriors have led a number of assemblies, and have guided the rest of our Beaver Road students in carrying out an environmental review.
+Our World Warriors regularly lead assemblies and campaigns, and have guided the rest of our Beaver Road students in carrying out an environmental review.
 Every class was given a topic to review.
 The committee studied the environmental review and then voted on three topics.
-We got a shout out on the Eco-Schools website! (see link and scroll down)
+We got a shout out on the Eco-Schools website!

 The topics chosen for our Beaver Road Action Plan are biodiversity, energy and marine.